Azure/container-service-for-azure-china/aks/README.md

 ### 2.2 Container Registry Proxy

-Since some well known container registries like `docker.io`, `gcr.io` are not accessible or very slow in China, we have set up container registry proxies on Azure China for **public anonymous access**:
+Since some container registries like `docker.io`, `gcr.io` are not accessible or very slow in China, we have set up container registry proxy servers for Azure China VMs:

-> The first docker pull of new image will be still slow, and then image would be cached, would be much faster in the next docker pull action.
+> First docker pull of new image will be still slow, and then image would be cached, would be much faster in the next docker pull action.

 | global | proxy in China | format | example |
 | ---- | ---- | ---- | ---- |